compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step3.md

 - Add some comparison operators, like equality and `<`.
 You'll have to come up with a representation for true and false!
 Common options are to have them as separate symbols, or to map false to 0 and true to any other value.

 - Add some string manipulation functions, such as `concat`, `substring`, etc.

+- Implement `input` and `print`. `input` should return a line of input from the user, and `print` should print a value to the console.

 - Add some boolean functions, like `and` and `or`.
 For optimisation purposes, these should "short circuit"; if the first argument to `and` evaluates to false, the function should return false immediately, without evaluating the rest of its arguments.